barend-erasmus/pangolin/src/testing/performance/write-ahead-log/README.md

 ### In-Memory

+* Each log entry are stored in an in-memory array.

 | # of Records | Time taken in ms | Records per second |
 | ------------ | ---------------- | ------------------ |
 | 5 000        | 6                | 833 333.3333       |

 ### Disk with In-Memory Buffer

+* The last `x` number of log entries are stored in an in-memory array which allow for fast reading of the last `x` number of log entries.

 | Type | # of Records | Buffer Size | Time taken in ms | Records per second |
 | ---- | ------------ | ----------- | ---------------- | ------------------ |